Atifany/Cub3D/README.md

 ## Notes

+I created this version to implement my own graphics algorythms.
+The original project is stored on branch apple in this repo.
 Because this project was built on top of another project some parts of its code are quite messy.
 I should probably clean it someday.